St. Stephen's School Rome

-St. Stephen's School Rome (formerly known as St. Stephen's International School) is a boarding and day school in the heart of Rome, located on the Aventine Hill near the Circus Maximus, Forum, and Colosseum.
+St. Stephen's School Rome (formerly known as St. Stephen's International School) is a private, international day and boarding school in the heart of Rome on the Aventine Hill near the Circus Maximus, Forum, and Colosseum.
 The school's motto is Mens Voluntas Gratia (lit.
 'Mind, Will, Grace').

 In 2024, Architectural Digest named the school one of the "World's 9 Most Beautiful Boarding Schools."

 Founding

 St. Stephen's was founded in 1964 by Dr. John O. Patterson, the former Headmaster of the Kent School in Connecticut.
 Patterson and his team of educators selected Rome because of its rich history and proximity to some of the major moral, artistic, philosophical, and political antecedents of the Western world.
 Patterson intended for the school to be a haven where students from around the world could come to learn and grow together—a truly international setting.
 In 1975 it became the first school in Italy to adopt the International Baccalaureate.